Go to Next Chapter -- Return to Contents/Index

 Sheldon,

 who sat between the two females, gave them both a lick.
-Tanya tried to frown at this bestial
+Tanya tried to frown at this feral act,

 human nature, as the emotions of passion and pity reeled in his mind.